-(c) interest payments on the Term Loan were calculated at the 7.0% interest rate set forth in the Term Loan
+(c) interest payments on the Term Loan were calculated at the 7.0% interest rate set forth in the Term Loan.

 - (2) ARO in the above table is presented on a discounted basis, consistent with the amounts reported on the Consolidated Balance Sheet as of December 31, 2022 and are estimates of future payments.
 Actual payments and the timing of the payments may be significantly different than our estimates.
 All other amounts in the above table are presented on an undiscounted basis. - (3) Other liabilities and commitments primarily consist of estimated fees for surety bonds related to obligations under certain purchase and sale agreements and for supplemental bonding for plugging and abandonment.
 As of December 31, 2022, we had approximately \$438.0 million of bonds outstanding, with the majority related to plugging and abandonment obligations.
 The amounts are based on current market rates and conditions for these types of bonds and are subject to change.
 Excluded are potential increases in surety bond requirements which cannot be determined.
-Additionally, other liabilities and commitments includes estimates of minimum quantities obligations under joint interest arrangements related to commitments that have not yet been incurred.
-In these instances, we are obligated to pay, according to our interest ownership, a portion of exploration and development costs, and operating costs, which potentially could be offset by our interest in these non-perted properties.
+Additionally, other liabilities and commitments includes estimates of minimum quantities obligations for certain pipeline contracts which were assumed in conjunction with the purchase of an interest in the Heidelberg field.
+The above table excludes our obligations under joint interest arrangements related to commitments that have not yet been incurred.
+In these instances, we are obligated to pay, according to our interest ownership, a portion of exploration and development costs, and operating costs, which potentially could be offset by our interest in future revenue from these non-operated properties.
 These joint interest obligations for future commitments cannot be determined due to the variability of factors involved.
 See Financial Statements and Supplementary Data Note 16 Commitments under Part II, Item 8 in this 10-K for additional information.